Special rights: Definition and usage

 More recently, social conservatives have used the term to more narrowly refer to measures that extend existing rights for heterosexual couples to gays and lesbians, such as in the case of same sex marriage, or that include sexual orientation as a civil rights minority group.
+In campaigns for ballot initiatives in the United States that would limit civil rights for homosexuals, such as 1992 Colorado Amendment 2 and 1992 Oregon Ballot Measure 9, the idea of "special rights" was used to persuade voters that gays and lesbians were seeking privileges for a chosen way of life at odds with societal norms, rather than protection from discrimination.